AVEVA/CONNECT-data-services-developer-docs/content/communities/create-a-community.md

     1. Select **Next**.

-1. On the `Community Administrators` page, choose the [roles](xref:ccRoles) that are assigned access to administrate the community.
+1. On the `Community Administrators` page, choose the [roles](xref:ccRoles) that are assigned access to administer the community.

-    By default, the community assigns administrative access to users assigned the **Community Administrator** or **Tenant Administrator** role.
-Optionally, you can add additional roles to be assigned coummunity administration access.
+    By default, the community assigns administrative access to tenant users assigned the **Tenant Administrator** role.
+Optionally, you can add additional roles to be assigned community administrative access.

     [What access rights are assigned to the Community Administrator role?](#what-access-rights-are-assigned-to-the-community-administrators-role)